saharmor/voice-lab/README.md

 For more advanced configuration, you can use the [Voice Lab Configuration Editor](https://saharmor.me/voice-lab-ui/) to generate the json config files.

-## Adding a New Test Scenario
+## Adding New Test Scenarios

-To add a new scenario (e.g., a "chill pharmacy clerk"), follow these steps:
+You can generate test scenarios using the [Voice Lab Configuration Editor](https://saharmor.me/voice-lab-ui/) or edit the `test_details.json`:

 1. Open the `test_details.json` file located in the `llm_testing` directory.